mmazinjameel/Operating-System-Compendium/README.md

 Mutexs or Locks are tools that let only one thread or process enter a critical section at a time.
 It comes with several disadvantages:
 - Contention: If one thread holds the lock, others wait.
 But if one thread holds the lock, gets crashed then others have to wait forever.
 -  They are difficult to debug because timing issues are hard to reproduce.

+___

+## Conditional Variables
+Conditional variable is a synchronization primitive that lets the thread wait until a certain condition occurs.
+Suppose we have 2 threads T1 and T2.
+Suppose T2 is being executed and T1 also comes, then it goes in the wait state based on the condition.
+When T2 is finished executing, it will notify the condition that put T1 on wait.
+The lock will be released and T1 will start executing.
+In the meantime, the CPU can perform other work, thus avoiding busy waiting.

+## Semaphore
+Semaphore is a synchronization method.
+Suppose we have multiple instances of a resource and say we have 3 resources, and 10 threads $T_1 \right T_10$.
+We also have a variable named sema = 3.
+When $T_1$ takes one resource, then sema -= 1.
+The same happens for other threads $T_2, T_3$.
+When $T_1$ finishes executing, sema += 1, and then the next waiting thread will be allowed to execute.